 Schools occasionally need to lay off or fire a teacher.
-It could be a teacher who acted inappropriately with students or parents or in other ways simply wasn’t fit for the position.
+It could be a teacher who acted inappropriately with students or parents or in other ways, or who simply wasn’t fit for the position.
 It could also be for financial reasons that have little to do with the teacher’s abilities or actions.

 Whatever the reason, teacher terminations often result in a lawsuit.
 The teacher may feel singled out or targeted or may dispute whatever alleged actions sparked the termination.
 He or she may think the termination decision was handled unfairly and thus he or she deserves to keep the job.